-In this track, the candidates do not apply directly for admission to U.S. universities.
+In this track, the candidates do not apply directly for admission to US universities.
 Instead, submission of their applications for admission is carried out by the Institute for International Education (IIE).
 IIE formulates a submission plan on the basis of the candidates' preferences, the placement officer's evaluation of the candidates' qualifications relative to university admission standards, financial consideration and geographical diversity and considerations growing out of Fulbright program objectives.

 Application submission, admission and placement at academic institutions which are far from the top of popular ranking lists may occur especially in two-year programs, and in disciplines where tuition cost sharing is less attainable and tuition costs stay high even while going down the ranking list, such as business administration, public health, architecture, practical art, practical film making, and more.
-However, an academic and cultural experience which is both enriching and empowering can be obtained even in U.S. institutions which have lower brand recognition is Israel.
+Still, an academic and cultural experience which is both enriching and empowering can be obtained even in U.S. institutions which have lower brand recognition is Israel.
 In this track, the submission plan is limited to four institutions.

-Grants Benefits
+Grant Benefits

-- Tuition and fees for a maximum of two years; - Monthly maintenance allowance, fixed according to IIE estimates, for a maximum of two years for the grantee only; - Books and equipment allowance; - Round trip airfare from Israel to the U.S. academic institution for the grantee only; - Basic health insurance for the grantee only for the duration of the grant; - J1/J2 visa administration;

-- Pre-departure orientation meeting in Israel; - A support agency in the U.S. that assists with visas, events and networking.
+- Tuition and fees for a maximum of two years; - Monthly maintenance allowance, fixed according to IIE estimates, for a maximum of two years for the grantee only; - Books and equipment allowance; - Basic health insurance for the grantee only for the duration of the grant; - J1/J2 visa administration; - Pre-departure orientation meeting in Israel; - A support agency in the U.S. that assists with visas, events and networking.

-Eligibility criteria
+Eligibility Criteria